 Our success depends in large part on our ability to attract, retain, train, manage and engage employees.
-We employ or manage more than 163,000 individuals at our managed, owned and leased hotels and corporate offices around the world.
+We employ or manage more than 169,000 individuals at our managed, owned and leased hotels and corporate offices around the world.
 If we are unable to attract, retain, train, manage and engage skilled individuals, our ability to staff and manage the hotels that we manage, own and lease could be impaired, which could reduce customer satisfaction.
 In addition, the inability of our franchisees to attract, retain, train, manage and engage skilled employees for the franchised hotels could adversely affect the reputation of our brands.
 Staffing shortages in various parts of the world also could hinder our ability to grow and expand our businesses.
-Because payroll costs are a major component of the operating expenses at our hotels and our franchised hotels, a shortage of skilled labor could also require higher wages that would increase labor costs, which could adversely affect our results of operations.
+Because payroll costs are a major component of the operating expenses at our hotels and our franchised hotels, a shortage of skilled labor could also require higher wages that would increase labor costs, which could adversely affect our results of operations and the results of hotels that we manage on behalf of third-party owners.
 Additionally, increase in minimum wage rates could increase costs and reduce profits for us and our franchisees.